rpm-ostree kargs --append='crashkernel=256M'

 kexec-tools, provides a crash-dumping mechanism.
 You can use this service to save the contents of the system’s memory for later analysis.

 kdump service is a Technology Preview feature only.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.

 For more information about the support scope of Red Hat Technology Preview features, see https://access.redhat.com/support/offerings/techpreview/.

-kexec-tools, but manual configuration is required to enable
+kexec-tools package, but manual configuration is required to enable the

 Perform the following steps to enable